Establish your presence globally with Neeyamo as we help you go beyond borders to manage your global payroll processes and hire new talent in UAE.

 There are no restrictions or prohibitions in the UAE against carrying out background checks on applicants.
 Employers are entitled to conduct their own background checks or hire a third party to do so, provided that any such checks are conducted in accordance with the provisions of Federal Decree Law No. (45) of 2021 (Data Privacy Law).

 The Data Privacy Law requires employers to secure their employees’ specific, clear and unambiguous consent to collect, store and process their personal data in the form of a positive statement of action, subject to the following exemptions:

-- carry out the obligations and exercise the rights of the data subject; defend a legal claim.
+- Carry out the obligations and exercise the data subject's rights; defend a legal claim.
 The data controller is acting in the public interest.
 The personal data was made public by the data subject.

 Employers in the Dubai International Financial Centre (DIFC) are entitled to conduct their own background checks or hire a third party to do so, provided that any such checks are conducted in accordance with the provisions of the DIFC Data Protection Law No. 5 of 2020 (DIFC Data Protection Law).